-On Site and
+On Site & On Remote

 Passwerk now has four offices that are geographically neatly spread over the whole of Flanders.
 This creates the opportunity for as many employees as possible to work for our clients from one of our offices.